 Candidates, slates or independent committees who retained surplus funds from a previous election can either return such funds to the original contributors or donate the surplus funds to a qualified non-profit charity.
 Rules, Article XI, § 1(b)(14).
-Campaigns cannot use funds retained from a prior election in the 2020-2021 IBT Election.
+Campaigns cannot use funds retained from a prior election in the 2025-2026 IBT Election.
 For convention delegate and alternate delegate candidates, surplus funds must be donated or returned not later than 60 days after certification of the election results.
-For International officer candidates, surplus funds must be donated or returned not later than 120 days after the certification of election results.
+For International officer candidates, surplus funds must be donated or returned.
 All surplus funds that are to be returned to contributors must be promptly returned.
 Appropriate declarations under penalty of perjury should be filed with the Election Office attesting to the disposition of any surplus funds.
 Rules, Article XI, § 1(b)(14).